 The most common type – available in most RetireAustralia villages – are lease and licence, where you purchase a long-term lease (usually 99 years) to live in your home.

 In freehold villages – available in four of RetireAustralia’s villages – you own your home plus a portion of the community facilities and pay stamp duty and ongoing strata fees.

 Once you’ve made the decision to move into a RetireAustralia community, you’ll need to make an entry payment for your home.
 The amount will depend on the size, style and location of your chosen home.

 Change of mind

-We want you to feel confident in your decision to move into a RetireAustralia village, which is why our independent living residence contract includes cooling off period and settling-in periods.
+We want you to feel confident in your decision to move into a RetireAustralia village, which is why our independent living residence contract, offered in our leasehold and licence villages, includes cooling-off period and settling-in periods.

 *Fees and charges applicable